-I’ll admit that I’ve taken a liking to cruising.
+I’ll admit that I’ve taken a liking to cruise.
 It must be the influence of having a sailboat that we have taken from port to port on Lake Huron.
+Great Lakes Cruising is making a comeback.
 Recently several cruise ships have announced routes and stops throughout the Great Lakes region.
-Currently there are three curse lines that cover the Great Lakes.
+Currently, there are three curse lines that cover the Great Lakes.
 Victory Cruise Lines, Great Lakes Cruise Company and Blount Small Ship Adventures.
 The Great Lakes Cruise Company has four ships that cover a wide range of ports and destinations.
 One ship, the Pearl Mist is small enough to tackle the famous cruising grounds of Georgian Bay and the beautiful North Channel.

 The South American was well known for its High School trips in the 1950’s.
 Southeast Michigan high school seniors would take a small cruise from Detroit to Chicago.
 The last season for the South American was in 1967.
 Her final route was to offer trips to the 1967 World’s Fair in Montreal.

 Sadly, both ships are now part of history.
-The SS North American sunk on the Atlantic coast while being towed and the SS South American rotted away and was finally scraped in 1992.
-However, with the rapid popularity of cruising now taking place I expect to see more of these small cruising ships ply their way among the Great Lakes.
+The SS North American sunk on the Atlantic coast while being towed and the SS South American rotted away and was finally scrapped in 1992.
+However, with the rapid popularity of cruising now taking place, I expect to see more of these small cruising ships ply their way among the Great Lakes.